hrishikesh421/HrishikeshShirodkar.github.io/README.md

 ### **Recipe Recommender System**
 - **Technologies:** Python, AWS
-- **Description:** Developed a recommender system to suggest recipes based on available ingredients.
+- Developed a recommender system to suggest recipes based on available ingredients.
 Leveraged AWS Lambda for processing and ensured high scalability and performance.

-### **Sales Analytics Pipeline**
+###  **Big Data ETL and Analytics Pipeline Using Azure Synapse and Databricks**
-- **Technologies:** PySpark, SQL, Power BI
+- **Technologies:** PySpark, Azure Data factory, Azure Synapse Analytics ,DataBricks,Power BI
-- **Description:** Designed and implemented an ETL pipeline for processing and analyzing sales data, enabling real-time analytics and insightful Power BI dashboards.

-### **Business Reporting Automation**
+- Built a comprehensive ETL pipeline for big data processing and analytics, leveraging Azure Synapse and Databricks for advanced transformationsand data warehousing.
+Key contributions included developing a
+  PySpark-based ETL process, utilizing the Medallion Architecture, and integrating Synapse Analytics with Power BI for KPI visualization.

+###  **Azure-Based Data Engineering Pipeline for Real-Time Data Processing**
-- **Technologies:** SQL, Power BI
+- **Technologies:** PySpark, Azure Data factory,DataBricks,Power BI
-- **Description:** Automated reporting tasks for an automobile client, reducing manual effort and enabling data-driven decision-making.
+- Designed and implemented a scalable Azure data pipeline to ingest, transform, and analyze large datasets using the Medallion Architecture (Bronze, Silver, and Gold layers).
+Improved pipeline efficiency by 25% through dynamic workflows and real-time ingestion using APIs..
 ---

 ## 🌟 Achievements and Certifications

-- **Azure Fundamentals Certification** - Microsoft (Planned/Obtained)
-- **Power BI for Business Analytics** - [Platform, e.g., Udemy, Coursera]
 - Recognized for delivering high-impact solutions at Inteliment Technologies.

 ---